yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/ysql-dapper.md

 The following tutorial implements a REST API server using the [Dapper](https://github.com/DapperLib/Dapper) ORM.
 The scenario is that of an e-commerce application where database access is managed using the ORM.

-The source for the above application can be found in the [Using ORMs with YugabyteDB](https://github.com/yugabyte/orm-examples/tree/master/csharp/dapper) repository.
+The source for the application can be found in the [Using ORMs with YugabyteDB](https://github.com/yugabyte/orm-examples/tree/master/csharp/dapper) repository.

 ## Prerequisites